You probably know this childhood eye condition by its more common name, lazy eye.

-Because amblyopia recurs in a large number of patients (see Prognosis), maintenance therapy or treatment reduction should be seriously considered.
+Because amblyopia recurs in many patients (see Prognosis), maintenance therapy or treatment reduction should be seriously considered.

 This narrowing is controversial, so individual physicians vary in their approaches.

-Although there have been many advances in the treatment of amblyopia, tailoring treatment with individual treatment plans remains difficult because the dose / effect response of the amount of occlusion is not fully understood.
+Although there have been many advances in the treatment of amblyopia, tailoring treatment with individual treatment plans remains challenging because the dose/effect response of the amount of occlusion is not fully understood.

 Treatment of strabismus generally occurs last.
-The end point of strabismic amblyopia is free alternating fixation or equitable vision.
-Surgery is usually done when the end point has been reached.
+The endpoint of strabismic amblyopia is a free, alternating fixation or equitable vision.
+Surgery is usually done when the endpoint has been reached.

 Between 2 and 5% of the population in Western countries have amblyopia.
 In the UK, 90% of child eye appointments are related to amblyopia.